menuclose

 Forex Pairs (Total) info 125 65

-U.S. Stock Trading (Non CFD) info No Yes
+U.S. Stocks (Shares) info No Yes

-Social Trading / Copy Trading info No No
+Copy Trading info No No

 Cryptocurrency (Underlying) info No No

-Cryptocurrency (Derivative) info Yes Yes info
+Cryptocurrency (CFDs) info Yes Yes info

 Disclaimers Note: Crypto CFDs are not available to retail traders from any broker's U.K. entity, nor to U.K. residents (except to Professional clients).
 Note: Crypto CFDs are not available to retail traders from any broker's U.K. entity, nor to U.K. residents (except to Professional clients).
 Non-CFD share trading at Plus500 is only available through the Plus500 Invest account.